 If there’s one thing that we want you to get from this article as a veteran who is re-entering the workforce in a driving position, it is that we thank you for your service.

 Second, we also want you to know that we are committed to making your transition from active duty service member to civilian driver a success.
-That’s why we wanted to share a few tips that can make this process as seamless and as enjoyable as it can be.
+That’s why we wanted to share a few tips for returning veterans looking for trucking jobs that can make this process as seamless and as enjoyable as it can be.

 #1: Remember that you have quite a few skills that already make you a good truck driver